This is the second of three blog posts looking at how the menstruation taboo can undermine the diagnosis of various chronic health issues.

 So how the devil does one deduce a hormonal relationship, Mr Holmes?

 As mentioned in last week’s post, the use of a symptom diary becomes a critical tool in the diagnostic process.
-Recording the occurrence and severity of symptoms for (at least) a couple of menstrual cycles can produce data that might rule out, or confirm, a diagnosis of PMS/ hormone-related symptoms.
+Recording the occurrence and severity of symptoms for (at least) a couple of menstrual cycles can produce data that might rule out, or confirm, a diagnosis of menstrual cycle-related symptoms.

 Although this might delay diagnosis, it can ultimately improve the long term understanding and management of a patient’s health and wellbeing, and potentially reduce repeat consultations, and costly (and ineffective) prescription medication.